Cosmological Constraints on 4D Einstein-Gauss-Bonnet Gravity and Kaniadakis Holographic Dark Energy: Implications for Black Hole Shadows: Observational Constraints

 \section{Observational Constraints}

-To ensure the physical viability of our theoretical framework, we constrain the model parameters using a rigorous Bayesian statistical analysis.
-We employ the Markov Chain Monte Carlo (MCMC) method via the \texttt{Cobaya} sampling package \cite{Torrado2021}, utilizing a customized likelihood module that implements the modified background evolution derived in Eq. (\ref{eq:Ez}).
-The total likelihood function is determined by $\mathcal{L} \propto \exp(-\chi^2_{tot}/2)$, where $\chi^2_{tot}$ is the sum of the chi-squares from individual datasets.
+To assess the viability of the proposed scenario, we constrain the model parameters through a Bayesian analysis.
+We perform Markov Chain Monte Carlo (MCMC) sampling with the \texttt{Cobaya} package \cite{Torrado2021}, using a custom likelihood that implements the modified background evolution derived in Section~\ref{sec:theory}.
+The joint likelihood is taken as $\mathcal{L}\propto \exp(-\chi^2_{\rm tot}/2)$, where $\chi^2_{\rm tot}$ is the sum of the chi-square contributions from the individual datasets.